-In 2021-22, he made three successful company debuts: with Opera Orlando in his signature role Don José, at Northern Ireland Opera as Rodolfo, and with Portland Opera as Cavaradossi.
-He also returned to Opera San José as Don José as well as Tony in West Side Story.
+Most recently, he made several successful company debuts: with Opera Orlando in his signature role Don José, at Northern Ireland Opera as Rodolfo and Alfredo, with Portland Opera as Cavaradossi, and with Pacific Northwest Opera in the title role of Otello.
+He also returned to Opera San José as Don José.
+Upcoming engagements include Sanctuary Road with the Cincinnati May Festival.

 Noah Stewart made his professional debut with San Francisco Opera as Macduff and since then has performed widely across the US.
 His roles include, among others, Cavaradossi (Opera New Orleans, Birmingham Opera, Michigan Opera Theater), Rodolfo (Opera Columbus, Nashville Opera, Florentine Opera, New Orleans Opera, Michigan Opera Theater, Orlando Philharmonic), Luigi in Il Tabarro (Castleton Festival), Pinkerton (New Jersey Festival Opera, Michigan Opera Theater), Radames (Glimmerglass Festival, Berks Opera), Manrico (Festival Opera, North Carolina Opera), Ismaele and Nadir (both with Michigan Opera Theater), Don José (Syracuse Opera, Chicago Opera Theater), the title roles in Gounod’s Faust (Atlanta Opera) and Les contes d’Hoffmann (Nashville Opera), Tamino (Florentine Opera, New Orleans Opera) as well as contemporary repertoire such as Greenhorn in Moby Dick (Opera San José) and the Prince in A Flowering Tree (Chicago Opera Theater).